open-goal/jak-project/README.md

   - [x] GOAL printf (called `format`) implementation
   - [x] GOAL hash/symbol table implementation
   - [x] Implementation of some built-in GOAL methods/functions
-- The "OVERLORD" IOP driver, which ran on the PS2's separate I/O Processor
+- The "OVERLORD" IOP driver, which ran on the PS2's separate I/O Processor for loading things off the DVD and doing sound things
   - [x] DGO loader
   - [x] File system for loading from DVD or "fakeiso" mode for loading from a folder
   - [x] "ISOThread" queue system for prioritizing reads
   - [ ] Sound stuff
   - [ ] Streaming animation stuff
   - [ ] Ramdisk stuff (implemented but totally untested)
-- The "989_snd" sound driver (no progress has been made here)
+- The "989_snd" sound driver (no progress has been made here, the rough plan is to do a high level emulation of the sound system)
 - Sony libraries
   - [x] SIF (interface between EE/IOP for sending data, receiving data, and making remote procedure calls)
   - [x] IOP Kernel (single-processor non-preemptive multitasking)
   - [x] stubs for stuff that doesn't really matter

-The "Sony libraries" are a simple wrapper around my `system` library.
+The "Sony libraries" are a simple wrapper around my `system` library, which implements the threading/communication stuff.

 Likely there will be sound/graphics code in here at some point, but this part is not fully planned yet.